 The shape behind the screen moves forward, kicking at the metal doorframe with a bang.
 Dane’s flies forward, ready to protect his mum.
 She puts a hand on his arm, holding him back.
 Her voice is steady when she speaks again.
-‘Boys, take a good look.
-This man gets off on stalking women.’
+This time she’s addressing his friends, all skin and bone peering around each other to catch a glimpse.
+Thrilled to be a part of the showdown.
+‘Boys.’
 She turns to them,

 She spins on her heel and walks purposefully down the stairs.
-Stan screams after her, his voice higher than Dane has ever heard it,
+Stan screams after her, his voice is higher than Dane expected,

-She turns back, the rage making her face luminous.
+She turns back, the rage makes her face luminous.

-Stan does not open the door, but he yells at them.
-Muffled profanities, he sounds like he’s throwing things around his flat.
+Stan does not open the door, but he starts to yell at them.
+Muffled profanities, it sounds like he’s throwing things around his flat.
 Out on the landing, it’s surprisingly quiet.
 The walls must be thicker than they imagined, they can barely hear him.
 They pound down the stairs.
 Twelve.
 Eleven.
 Ten.
 They whoop, clapping each other on the back.
 ‘Your mum’s a badass, Dane’.
 Nine.
 Eight.
 Seven.
 They scoop up their skateboards, kicking at the scattered dirt with scuffed shoes.
 Mrs. Patel from flat number one has already come outside to claim the plant.
+She shakes the roots free from the shattered ceramic pot.
 She’s growing a jungle in her lounge-room.
 Dane’s mum locks the door to their old flat, nodding at Mrs. Patel as she pockets the key.
 They walk across the road and she buys them lemonade icey-poles from the pool canteen.
 ‘We’re celebrating’, she tells the girl at the counter, who looks sixteen and has braces.
-She laughs at their faces when Dane’s mum hands out the icey-poles.
+She laughs at the look on their faces when Dane’s mum hands out the icey-poles.
 Stoked, they can’t think of anything better in this heat.
-‘I’ll back you up any day’ Stu jokes and Dane’s mum pats his good arm.
-They sit looking over the skate park, backs against the park bench, perched on their boards.
+‘I’ll back you up any day’ Jake jokes and Dane’s mum pats his good arm.
 Dane’s mum sits on the bench as the boys lick melted icey-pole off their hands.
+They sit looking over the skate park, perched on their boards, surrounding her.
 Dane watches her as she looks back at their old flat and smiles.